callaghanmt/ai-carbon-footprint/README.md

 **Key Features**:
 - **Dual Country Selection**: Pick any two countries for direct comparison
-- **Synchronized Input**: Enter activities once, see impact in both locations
+- **Synchronised Input**: Enter activities once, see impact in both locations
 - **Impact Difference Analysis**: Automatic calculation of CO₂ differences and ratios
-- **Smart Insights**: Highlights which country is cleaner and by how much (e.g., "Iceland is 22x cleaner")
+- **Smart Insights**: Shows which country is cleaner and by how much (e.g., "Iceland is 22x cleaner")
 - **Side-by-Side Visualizations**: Parallel breakdown charts for each country
 - **Direct Comparison Charts**: Grouped bar charts showing task-by-task differences
 - **Environmental Equivalents**: Tree days and car time for both countries